reinterpretcat/local_assist/README.md

 ## RAG

 - merge rag chat to the main one
-- allow to specify documents to chat with
+- allow to specify documents to chat with (e.g. select documents from the list)